joe-d-cws/vss2git/readme.txt

 SS Root - Root VSS path to extract.
 Default is $/ for the whole thing,
           but you can do a single project or tree if you want.

 Extract path - A temporary directory to extract the files to.
-It will be created if
+It will be
-               necessary.
+               created if necessary.
+Default is %TEMP%\VSS2Git

+Log file - Saves all output.
+Default is ExtractPath\VSS2Git.log

+Report file - Report of all the file versions from VSS.
+Of dubious utility,
+              but what the hell.
+Default is ExtractPath\VSS2Git.html

+Remote base URL -

+Remote base path -

 Hit the DUMP button.